benthetechguy/rokuecp/README.md

 ## RokuECP
-C library to control Roku devices remotely with ECP.
+C library to interact with Roku devices remotely with ECP.

 ### Dependencies
 * libsoup 3